iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog

+Version 4.4.3
+- Added `show_cursor_target` option to the Aggro List section.
+Highlights the monster in the Aggro List that you currently have targeted.
+- Adjusted the Aggro List to be more consistant in removing monsters when they die.
+- Adjusted the SP Active name and target name cycling to be synced up with the timer again.
+The previous change to the timer made it more accurate, but the name switching was still based on full clock seconds.
+- Fixed an error on log in when Bars was autoloaded before logging in.
+- Fixed bars showing back up occasionally during zoning after hiding.
+- Fixed Focus Target Debuff Icons staying on screen after zoning away from a Focus Target.

 Version 4.4.2
 - Fixed `hide_player_stats_bars_when_no_target` option broken in version 4.4 update.
 - Fixed errors regarding `player_stats_mp_marker` that doesn't actually exist.